 (This timetable is for courses of more than one day in length.
 The tutor may make slight variations)

 Sarah Burns is a pattern-maker and textile printer.
-She teaches natural dying and printing in her West Sussex studio as well at Ditchling Museum and Hand Printed in Bognor Regis.
-Her designs can be seen at the Guy Goodfellow Collection in Chelsea, at Dartington Hall and as part of the Virginia White Collection.
+She studied politics at Jesus College, Cambridge, and Textile Design at Chelsea College of Art.
+She teaches natural dyeing and printing in her West Sussex studio as well as at Ditchling Museum.
+Her designs can be seen at the Guy Goodfellow Collection in Chelsea, at Dartington Hall, and as part of the Virginia White Collection.